typelevel/frameless/docs/src/main/tut/FeatureOverview.md

 aptTypedDs.select(aptTypedDs('surface) * 10, aptTypedDs('surface) + 2).show().run()
 ```

-Note that unlike the standard Spark API where some operations are lazy and some are not, **TypedDatasets have all operations to be lazy.**
+Note that unlike the standard Spark API, where some operations are lazy and some are not, **all TypedDatasets operations are lazy.**
 In the above example, `show()` is lazy.
 It requires to apply `run()` for the `show` job to materialize.
 A more detailed explanation of `Job` is given [here](Job.md).